Nigerian Government Says Country Needs More Jail Time For Pirates And Control Over Content Of Creative Works

-from the and-what's-happening-now dept
+from the stupid-useful-pirates dept

 Notably, although many countries have sought to incentivize particular types of film production through direct government funding, subsidies, or film protection schemas involving film quotas, many of these industries have not been commercially viable in the absence of subsidies or other support schemes.
 In contrast, Nollywood has created significant volume of local video film content with virtually no government involvement or subsidies.
 The success of Nollywood may in many respects be attributable to a lack of government involvement and its decentralized nature, which has permitted Nollywood participants to be highly entrepreneurial, adaptive and innovative.
 Nollywood now may employ as many as 200,000 people directly with estimates of indirect employment as high as 1 million.
 The market-driven Nollywood approach is less costly than existing models of film production and distribution and may offer a new model for developing countries that wish to develop domestic film industries.

 In Nigeria today, piracy hits all sectors of copyright industry, but the worst hit is the entertainment industry, hence one of the greatest challenges facing the Nigerian entertainment industry is piracy, which has robbed the industry of billions of naira (Nwogu 2014).
 Kanayo (2013) as cited in Alakam (2014) is agitated by the fact that pirates are feeding fat literarily and figuratively on creative works at the expense of the proposed beneficiaries of the work.The government has wormed its way deep into intellectual property protections, despite having nearly nothing to do with the rise of Nollywood.
 This isn't a good thing.
 In the hands of the Nigerian government, the production of creative works is somehow tied to national security.